 What if your kids earned $8 this summer … and bought enough glue sticks for 2 classes in Central America?

 There are children around the world who are lucky to eat three meals a day.
 They live in a home with a dirt floor, don’t have air-conditioning and might not have electricity, much less Wi-Fi.
 Those are the kids I’m talking about.
-Those are the kids I work with in El Salvador each and every month.

 There are two parts to this summer activity for your kids: